-1.04 Escorts
+1.35.3 Escorts

-Upon admission to the segregation unit the escorting officer(s) will remain in segregation until the inmate has been admitted, searched, and secured in a segregation or holding cell.
-All information relevant to the inmate's status will be passed on at this time.

-The escorting officer(s) will turn over custody of the inmate(s) to the segregation officer(s) then provide security, backup, and observation while the segregation officer searches and secures the inmate.
-If more than one inmate is escorted to segregation at one time, they will be processed individually with the escorting officer(s) maintaining control of those waiting for processing.

-Inmates confined under 17, 18, 19, 24 or 27 of the CAR require an officer escort when moving out of the segregation unit (i.e. to records, health care, etc).
-Authorized restraints may be used during escorts based on the inmate's security needs.

-Inmates will be escorted from their cell to the exercise yard or the telephone / shower area and back to their cell at exercise periods.
-These moves will not be completed remotely through pod control unless authorized by a correctional supervisor.

-Inmates assigned to the isolation unit will be escorted when moved from the unit.
+- 1. Upon initial admission to the segregation unit the escorting officer(s) is to remain in the segregation unit until the inmate has been admitted to the segregation unit, searched, and secured in a segregation cell or the holding cell.
+All pertinent information relevant the inmate's status is to be passed on at this time. - 2.
+The escorting officer(s) shall turn over custody of the inmate(s) to segregation staff then provide security, backup, and observation while the segregation staff frisk and secure the inmate.
+If more than one inmate is escorted to segregation at one time, they will be processed individually, with the escorting officer(s) maintaining control of those waiting processing. - 3.
+Inmates placed under Corrections Act Regulation Sections: 17, 18, 19, 21 and 24 require an officer escort when moving off the unit (i.e. to Records, Health Care, etc.).
+Authorized restraints may be used during escorts based on the inmates security needs. - 4.
+Inmates shall be escorted from their cell to the exercise area or yard and back to their cell at exercise periods.
+These moves will not be done remotely through pod control unless authorized by a correctional supervisor - 5.
+Inmates assigned to the Isolation Unit will be under escort when moved off the unit.

-1.05 Segregation Cell Inspection
+1.35.4 Cell Inspection on Admission to Segregation

-Before an inmate is placed into a segregation cell an officer will thoroughly inspect the cell for contraband and cleanliness.
+Before an inmate is placed into a segregation cell, an officer shall thoroughly inspect the cell for contraband and cleanliness.